AutoConfig Job Types

 Pair options:

-exclude: excluded pairs (processed last).
-Any active trading pair that matches any of the excludes, won't be processed.
+: Included pairs (processed first).
+Any active trading pair that matches any of the includes will be processed.
+If you also use theexclude

 Other obligatory parameters:

-delay: exchange delay in seconds, this value will be set when one or more pairs in the job pass all filters.
+: Exchange delay in seconds; this value will be set if one or more pairs in the job pass all filters.

-The example below shows a job that does the following:
+The example below shows a job that performs the following actions:

 - Scan Binance pairs every minute, process filters on all active trading pairs that include "USDT" or "BNB" and do not include "DOGE" or "ETH" in their pair name.

-- Set a the exchange delay for Binance to 10 in case at least one pair matches the filter
+- Set the exchange delay for Binance to 10 if at least one pair matches the filter.

 {